Earth-bathing

 A sketch of the quack doctor or "sexologist" James Graham with some of his patients at the earthbaths in Panton Street in London.

 Earth-bathing is the therapeutic practice of immersing the human body in soil (or freshly dug earth).
 It emerged as a distinctive form of alternative medicine in the late eighteenth century.

 Although variations of mud-based treatments exist today in spas and beauty regimens, the earliest robust advocacy for earth-bathing as a universal cure came from the Scottish medical enthusiast James Graham.
 His writings, lectures, and treatments positioned the practice as "all-cleansing, all-healing, all-vigorating," and he promoted it as a remedy for a wide range of diseases that he believed were curable by nature.

+Early history

+Gerard van Swieten mentioned this practice in his commentaries on the aphorisms of Herman Boerhaave, the historical belief found within some medical traditions of the Kingdom of Granada.
+By balneum terrae, or "bath of earth," individuals would be buried up to their neck to cure phthisis (commonly known as pulmonary tuberculosis).

 Background

 James Graham studied medicine at the University of Edinburgh, receiving instruction from respected physicians such as Alexander Monro and William Cullen However, Graham did not complete his degree and never became a licensed physician.
 His career later spanned Yorkshire, Scotland, New York, Philadelphia, Paris, and the Isle of Man.
 He eventually settled in London, where he specialized in sexual problems using highly unorthodox methods.
 By 1783, Graham began to attract great "rage and curiosity" at his Temple of Health in Pall Mall.
 His remedies were often denounced as quackery, yet he gained a measure of fame for their novelty and boldness.

 Graham introduced earth-bathing during the latter part of the 1780s, and published A Short Treatise on the All-Cleansing, All-Healing, All-Vigorating Qualities of the Earth in 1790, in which he laid out the central ideas of the treatment.